Jake Bugg: 2012: Jake Bugg

-2013: Shangri La
+2013-14: Shangri La

 Bugg had been in Malibu working with Rick Rubin and Iain Archer, and had had some interactions with Chad Smith from the Red Hot Chili Peppers, working on the drums to some of his songs, including the single "Broken".
 On 8 September 2013, Bugg tweeted, "2nd album done!
 Hope you're all well!"
 On 23 September 2013, Bugg announced his new album, Shangri La, along with a new single, "What Doesn't Kill You".
 Shangri La was released on 18 November 2013.
 This album is named after the studio Bugg recorded it in.
-Shangri La includes Elvis Costello's drummer Pete Thomas, and Chad Smith of the Red Hot Chili Peppers.
-The album has generally received positive reviews from the music community.
+As well as Chad Smith, Shangri La includes Elvis Costello's drummer Pete Thomas.
+The album generally received positive reviews from the music community.
 Bugg was one of five nominees for the 2013 Brit Award for "British Breakthrough Act", which was voted on by BBC Radio 1 listeners.
 The award was won by Ben Howard.

 On 28 June, Bugg performed an afternoon set on the Pyramid Stage at the 2013 Glastonbury Festival, making him the first artist that has moved from the BBC Introducing Stage to the Main Pyramid stage in successive years.
 On 12 July, Bugg played the Radio 1 Stage at T in the Park.
-On 13 July he supported The Rolling Stones at Hyde Park in London.
+On 13 July, he supported the Rolling Stones at Hyde Park in London.
 On 20 July, Bugg headlined at the Splendour festival in Nottingham.
 On 2 August, Bugg performed at the Osheaga Festival in the Parc Jean-Drapeau, Montreal, Quebec.
 On 23–25 August, Bugg performed at the Reading and Leeds Festival on the Radio 1/NME stage.
 On 13 October, Bugg performed at the Fonda Theatre in Hollywood, California.
-The song "Me and You" was featured in the credits of the movie Dumb and Dumber To.
-That same month, he was also at the River Stage at Ottawa Bluesfest and performed at Paléo Festival near the Lake Geneva in Switzerland.
-His music was also featured in the movie The Fault in Our Stars.
+That same month, he was also at the River Stage at Ottawa Bluesfest and performed at the Paléo Festival near Lake Geneva in Switzerland.

+In February 2014, Bugg performed at the Royal Albert Hall in London and was joined on stage by Johnny Marr and Michael Kiwanuka.

 On 5 October 2014, at Cardiff, he played for the first time two new songs: "Down the Avenue" and "Hold on You".
-A new song, "Feel What's Good", was in the soundtrack of The Giver.
+A new song, "Feel What's Good", was used on the soundtrack of the film The Giver.

+Bugg's song "Simple As This" was featured in the film The Fault in Our Stars.
+The song "Me and You" was featured in the film Dumb and Dumber To.